nielsbaloe/vertxui/README.md

 The runtime translation means that you don't need any Maven/IDE tools during development.
 You don't even need file access at runtime.
 Using java instead of javascript means strong-typing, direct binding with entity classes, and having access to the java ánd the javascript ecosystems.

-To debug,  the VertxUI debug parameter to true, save your java file in your IDE (which triggers the auto-compilation) and VertxUI will translate the classfiles to javascript every time you refresh the browser.
+To debug, set the VertxUI debug parameter to true, save your .java file in your IDE (for auto-compilation) and VertxUI will translate the classfiles to javascript when you refresh the browser.

 Right now the hello world TeaVM works, without Vert.X eventbus or service-proxy (http://vertx.io/docs/vertx-service-proxy/java ) in the client yet.